 - Review Current Permissions; you may delete Permissions by clicking the X icon.

 - Add Permissions by selecting Role Based or User Based.
 Role Based permissions enable you to allow permissions to All Students, All Instructors, or Administrators.
-You may also Add Permissions for individual users, where appropriate.
+You may also Add Permissions for individual users, where appropriate, and select if Required Approval for Human Captions is needed.

 - Click Add Permission to complete your changes.
 Save when finished.